-Recreational lingcod harvest estimates for 2011 are not yet available from the statewide mail survey, but in 2010 an estimated 8,967 lingcod were harvested in Southeast Alaska while 23,251 lingcod were taken in Southcentral Alaska.
-The average estimated annual harvest for the most recent five-year period (2006-2010) was 12,549 fish in Southeast Alaska and 22,980 fish in Southcentral Alaska.
+Recreational lingcod harvest estimates for 2012 are not yet available from the statewide mail survey, but in 2011 an estimated 9,320 lingcod were harvested in Southeast Alaska and 23,622 lingcod were taken in Southcentral Alaska.
+The average estimated annual harvest for the prior five-year period (2006-2010) was 12,549 fish in Southeast Alaska and 22,980 fish in Southcentral Alaska.